Assange asylum seen as travesty of justice in Sweden

 “There would be a storm in the media worldwide stopping any extradition.
 That would be the best guarantee he would have, together with the formal conditions,” said Sven-Erik Alhem, a former prosecutor and a commentator on legal matters in Sweden.

-Anne Ramberg, secretary general of the Swedish Bar Association, an organization of practicing lawyers, said Sweden could not send someone to the United States if that person faced the death penalty or if the request was for a crime deemed to be a political crime.
+Anne Ramberg, secretary general of the Swedish Bar Association, an organisation of practising lawyers, said Sweden could not send someone to the United States if that person faced the death penalty or if the request was for a crime deemed to be a political crime.

 “The risk that he would be extradited from Sweden, in my opinion, is very, very, very small.
 In any case, it is not a bigger risk here than if he is in England,” Ramberg said.